semuconsulting/PyGPSClient/README.md

 ## <a name="userdefined">User Defined Presets</a>

 The UBX Configuration Dialog includes the facility to send user-defined UBX configuration messages or message sequences to the receiver.
-These can be set up by adding appropriate comma-delimited message descriptions and payload definitions to a file named `ubxpresets` (lower case, no extension), and then placing this file in the user's home directory.
+These can be set up by adding appropriate comma-delimited message descriptions and payload definitions to the `"ubxpresets":` list in the json configuration file (see example provided).
 The message definition comprises a free-format text description (*avoid embedded commas*) followed by one or more [pyubx2 UBXMessage constructors](https://pypi.org/project/pyubx2/), i.e.
 1. message class as a string e.g. `CFG` (must be a valid class from pyubx2.UBX_CLASSES)
 2. message id as a string e.g. `CFG-MSG` (must be a valid id from pyubx2.UBX_MSGIDS)